mlswg/mls-protocol/draft-ietf-mls-protocol.md

 : A signing key pair used to authenticate the sender of a message.

 Handshake Message:
-: An MLSPlaintext or MLSCiphertext message carrying an MLS message, as opposed to application data.
+: An MLSPlaintext or MLSCiphertext message carrying an MLS Proposal or Commit object, as opposed to application data.

 Application Message:
 : An MLSCiphertext message carrying application data.